Using Kafka

 Topic: test Partition: 5 Leader: 2 Replicas: 2,0,1 Isr: 2,0,1

-4. This is an example of producing or consuming, using kafka-console-producer.sh and kafka-console-consumer.sh.
+4. It is an example of production/consumption using kafka-console-producer.sh and kafka-console-consumer.sh.

 [test01@shell-0.dev-1.test01.kr.df.naverncp.com ~][df]$ ./kafka/kafka_2.12-2.4.0/bin/kafka-console-producer.sh --broker-list broker-0.kafka.test01.kr.df.naverncp.com\:9092,broker-1.kafka.test01.kr.df.naverncp.com\:9092,broker-2.kafka.test01.kr.df.naverncp.com\:9092 --topic test